flatironinstitute/sciware/04_Debugging/strategies.md

 ### Experimentation is a Last Resort

-- A haphazard approach is inefficient and could result in compounding the problem by introducing new errors-
+- A haphazard approach is inefficient and could result in compounding the problem by introducing new errors